hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/forecasting/README.md

 ![orders_trend](./result/orders_trend.jpg)

-Order volume shows variability and an upward trend, motivating forecasting.
+Order volume shows variability and a gradual upward trend, highlighting the need for forecasting.

 ---